Bluegill: Hybridization with other species

 Occasionally a bluegill may spawn with another member of its genus, though this is rare.
 This tends to happen in bodies of water that are fairly isolated and have a decent population of bluegill in close proximity to another, smaller, population of lepomid species such as green sunfish.
 Limited nesting grounds can also factor in hybridization causing the females of one species to prefer the nest of another.
-Bluegill can theoretically hybridize with all other species in the genus lepomis, though the most common hybrid is the Greengill.
-The hybrid fish are aggressive and have larger mouths than their Bluegill parent.
+Bluegill can theoretically hybridize with all other species in the genus Lepomis, though the most common hybrid is the greengill.
+The hybrid fish are aggressive and have larger mouths than their bluegill parent.
 These fish also grow faster than other small mouth fish due to its bigger mouth.
-Greengills or hybrid Bluegills are the most efficient in growth and can reach approximately 2 lbs or 0.91 kg in one year.
+Greengills or hybrid bluegills are the most efficient in growth and can reach approximately 2 lbs or 0.91 kg in one year.

+By artificially stripping and fertilizing eggs, bluegills can hybridize with centrarchid species outside of the genus Lepomis, creating intergeneric hybrids.
+In this manner, bluegills have been crossed with black crappie (Pomoxis nigromaculatus) and largemouth bass (Micropterus salmoides).

 Relationship with humans

 The bluegill is the state fish of Illinois.

 At Lake St. Helen, Michigan, an annual "Blue Gill Festival" is held in July.